-- To make the ice cream: remove the bananas from the freezer and put in a food processor.
+- remove the frozen bananas from the freezer and put them in a food processor.
 Add the rest of the ingredients and pulse.
-Scrape down the sides with a spatula).
+Every now and then scrape down the sides with a spatula.
 Pulse until the mixture has the texture of a soft-serve ice cream.
 Put the ice cream in a pint or container and put in the freezer up to two weeks.
 I like to eat it when it's still soft and very creamy.